samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

 ## Compliant code in Java Jakarta while generating a random file name

-* The following code snippet illustrates how to handle file uploads in Java Jakarta and storing files in a specific folder with randomly generated names via UUID, ensuring the file names are both unique and unpredictable:
+* The following code snippet illustrates how to handle file uploads storing files in a specific folder with randomly generated names via UUID, ensuring the file names are both unique and unpredictable:

   ```java
   import java.util.UUID;